-By careful reading, the student will obtain a command of Plato's theory of being, theory of knowledge, and his ethical theory as expressed in The Republic and will develop an understanding of Aristotle's philosophy as expressed in the Nicomachean Ethics.
+Through a close reading of the texts, the students will obtain an understanding of Plato's theory of being, theory of knowledge, and his ethical theory as expressed in The Republic and will develop an understanding of Aristotle's philosophy in the Nicomachean Ethics.
 By carefully engaging these texts, the student will become familiar with the methods of philosophy as well as its central questions with the goal of recognizing the importance of Plato and Aristotle as cornerstones of the western intellectual tradition.
 This course is offered on a three-year rotation in conjunction with the other philosophy courses.